 Pappocetus lugardi (Early whale)

-An Ultra Rare, Extra Large Pappocetus lugardi (Andrews, 1920) pre-molar tooth from Morocco.
-Note - molar tooth design is one of the distinguishing features for indentifying this species.
+An Ultra Rare, Extra Large Pappocetus lugardi (Andrews, 1920) incisor tooth from Morocco.
 This material is a new find and represents one of the earliest transition forms of the whale.
 Pappocetus is a protocetid (see discussion below) and a large amphibious aquatic carnivore.
 Pappocetus is also an ancestor of the Basilosaurus.
 This material is complete and without repair.
 Crack fill only on some pieces.
 This is an opportunity to own an incredibly rare specimen from an early evolutionary stage of the modern whale.
+Perfect tooth.
 A fantastic collector's specimen.
 Authenticity guaranteed.

 Mid.
 Eocene (Bartonian) age (40 MYA)

 Gueran, (25 km SE of Boujdour), Boujdour Basin

 West Sahara, Morocco